 If a student is allowed to return to school after being dismissed for unsatisfactory progress, he or she may reenter and must meet the above requirements before receiving Title IV aid.
 The student must make financial arrangements with the school to pay for courses while reestablishing eligibility for federal funds.
 Once the student has met the requirement for satisfactory academic progress, Title IV aid will be reinstated.
-If the student does not meet the satisfactory progress requirements during Attendance is an important part of professional conduct.
-Students are expected to attend classes at the designated times.
+If the student does not meet the satisfactory progress requirements during the probationary period of one academic vear, he or she will be dimissed from school.
+The student may appeal the decision for dismissal in writing for mitigating circumstances.
+However, if a student cannot finish the program within the maximum time frame of 150% of the total program credit hours, then he or she will not be allowed to graduate.
+The student may complete his or her program; however, the student would be listed as a completer, not a graduate, should the student meet all of the requirements for graduation beyond the 150% or by exceeding the 67% of the rate of progress credits completed standard.
+This student would be held to the same GPA (2.0) graduation requirement.